tdmorello/bplusjokes/README.md

 ### Prerequisites

 This project is deveveloped in Python 3.7.
-Any "python" or "pip" commands are assumed to be Python 3.7.
+Any "python" or "pip" commands are **assumed to be Python 3.7**.

 ```
 Give examples